Skip to content

 Field Type Required Description

-Regions List Required List of CloudWatch regions to be collected
+Regions List Required List of CloudWatch regions to collect

 See the appendix for the complete list